 - Carefully remove about 1 cup of hot rice, place onto a clean work surface and shape into a rectangle.
 Work quickly and carefully to form the shape.
 (If you don't have a proper oshi box to press the sushi in [like me], just press it against a flat long surface, such as a baking sheet).

 - Place the thinly sliced avocado on top of the rice.

 - Next, layer the smoked salmon on top of the avocado.

-- Carefully turn on a kitchen blowtorch and quickly sear the top of the smoked salmon until slightly charred.
+- CAREFULLY turn on a kitchen blowtorch and quickly sear the top of the smoked salmon until slightly charred.
 Turn off the blowtorch and set aside.

-- Serve immediately with soy and wasabi.
+- Serve immediately with soy, wasabi and/or pickled ginger.

 The nutritional information provided should be considered as approximate and is not guaranteed.
 Please use your best judgment to ensure food is safely prepared and/or a good fit for your diet.